MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/03-Ex1-1-use-teams-synthesize-communications.md

+---
+lab:
+  title: 'Exercise 1, Task 1: Use Copilot Chat in Teams to synthesize communications
+    for a project'
+  description: Think of a significant project you worked on over the past 30 days.
+    Amidst countless emails, meetings, and virtual discussions, you need a clear, actionable summary of all communications tied to this initiative.
+Instead of manually searching through threads and inboxes, you plan to use Copilot Chat to do the heavy lifting.
+  duration: 24 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 1: Use Copilot Chat in Teams to synthesize communications for a project
 ---
 Think of a significant project you worked on over the past 30 days.
 Amidst countless emails, meetings, and virtual discussions, you need a clear, actionable summary of all communications tied to this initiative.
 Instead of manually searching through threads and inboxes, you plan to use Copilot Chat to do the heavy lifting.